 Robert Liberty has more than thirty years of experience with Portland and Oregon’s urban redevelopment, urban containment and compact growth planning laws and programs, including the protection of farm and forest lands and natural areas through urban growth boundaries and farm and forest zoning.
 He has also been involved in several highway and transit planning issues and projects.
 His experience includes service as an elected member of the Portland regional Metro Council, as staff attorney and Director of 1000 Friends of Oregon and as Senior Counsel to Congressman Earl Blumenauer.
 Liberty has degrees from the University of Oregon Honors College, Oxford University and Harvard Law School and was a Loeb Fellow at the Harvard Graduate School of Design.

-Don Mazziotti, former executive director of the Portland Development Commission, leads the the City of Beaverton’s community development department, which oversees planning, economic development and downtown redevelopment.
-Mazziotti headed Portland’s development agency from 2001 to 2005.
+Don Mazziotti is the former executive director of the Portland Development Commission (2001-2005) and former head of the City of Beaverton’s community development department, overseeing planning, economic development and downtown redevelopment.

 Terry Moore, one of the founders of ECONorthwest, leads its Planning and Development practice area.
 His project work focuses on transportation and land-use planning, economic development, growth management, policy analysis, and market analysis.
 In 1994, the American Planning Association published his book, The Transportation/Land Use Connection.
 He received an American Planning Association 1996 Current Topic Award for Transportation Planning and in 2001 was selected as a Fellow of the American Institute of Certified Planners.
 Terry has written articles for the Journal of the American Planning Association, Land Use Policy, Urban Land, Journal of Urban Planning and Development, and Journal of the American Institute of Planners.
 He is an adjunct professor in the Department of Planning, Public Policy, and Management at U. Oregon.